nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 So that we don't interrupt the R session we have been working in, let's start a new session.

-You can either exit your screen using `ctrl + a then d`, and start a new one `screen -S fastqc`.
+Option 1 - You can exit your screen using `ctrl + a then d`, and start a new one `screen -S fastqc`.
+Then to return you can use `ctrl + a then d`, and re-enter the `meta` screen using `screen -r meta`

-Or you can start a new session using Mobaxterm.
+Or Option 2 - You can start a new session using Mobaxterm and work there

 ```bash
 # start another interactive session in a different session